 Home -> Property Intro -> Section 31 -> Next Section | Previous Section

-From 370 to 384 High Street, Old BrentfordNorthern side of the High Street, midway between St George’s church to the west and the Waterworks to the east, this section contained the Hand & Flower and Fox & Hounds public houses, both in operation by the early 1800s (one possibly dating back to pre 1760) and a beer house.
+From 370 to 384 High Street, Old BrentfordNorthern side of the High Street, midway between St George's church to the west and the Waterworks to the east, this section contained the Hand & Flower and Fox & Hounds public houses, both in operation by the early 1800s (one possibly dating back to pre 1760) and the Eight Bells beer house.
 In 1891 a small enclave of Italian families lived in one of the alleys off this section.

 Number 370Next door to the Marquis of Granby, this property was occupied by Senols & Barton the grocers.
 There is a PCC will for Thomas Ball Senols, grocer of Old Brentford dated 1836 and in the 1840 tithe apportionment Mrs Senols, his widow (I), is recorded as the owner and William Barton as the occupier.
 Her household included 4 grocers in 1841.
 LMA holds records for the Barton family, one of which includes reference to 'Two messuages: i.e. One on the North side of the street in Old Brentford in the occupation of William Barton and Jane Senols, with garden, etc., and the other situate near The One Tun in Old Brentford, with all household goods, furniture and effects.'

 The 1845 Three Counties Directory includes William Barton, grocer & cheesemonger.
 By 1851 William had married Jane, he was a 'master grocer employing 1 man and 1 woman': the two employees lived in with their employers.